Polynomial-time algorithms for continuous metrics on atomic clouds of unordered points: Discussion of significance for atomic clouds

 This paper focused on foundations, so experiments are postponed to future work.
-The exactly computable metric on WMIs can be adapted to the complete isometry invariants of periodic crystals \cite{anosova2021isometry} based on local neighborhoods of atoms.
-The earlier invariants \cite{widdowson2022average, widdowson2021pointwise, widdowson2022resolving} detected geometric duplicates, which had wrong atomic types but were deposited in the well-curated (mostly by experienced eyes) world's largest collection of real materials.
-Another work is planned to prove the continuity of WMIs under perturbations of any point clouds whose subsets can be linearly independent.
-In comparison with equal eigenvalues for symmetric clouds, linear independence is much easier to satisfy by removing points whose positions are uniquely determined by their neighbors.
-Indeed, any point inside a simplex is reconstructed from its barycentric coordinates relative to the vertices of this simplex.
+The exactly computable metric on WMIs can be adapted to the complete isometry invariants of periodic crystals \cite{anosova2021isometry}, which has been done only for 1-periodic sequences \cite{anosova2022density,anosova2023density,kurlin2022computable}.
+The earlier invariants \cite{widdowson2022average, widdowson2021pointwise, widdowson2022resolving} detected geometric duplicates, which had wrong atomic types but were deposited in the well-curated (mostly by experienced eyes) world's largest collection of real materials (Cambridge Structural Database).
+Another problem is to prove the continuity of WMIs under perturbations of clouds whose subsets are linearly independent.
+Though the complexity in Theorem~\ref{thm:SM_complexity} is practical in dimensions $n=2,3$, it is still important to improve the complexity of the symmetrized metric $\SM$ for higher dimensions.

-This research was supported by the grants of the Engineering Physical Sciences Research Council `Application-driven Topological Data Analysis' (EP/R018472/1, 2018-2023) and `Inverse design of periodic crystals' (EP/X018474/1, 2021-2023), and the Royal Academy of Engineering Industrial Fellowship `Data Science for Next Generation Engineering of Solid Crystalline Materials' (IF2122/186, 2021-2023).

-The author thanks Daniel Widdowson, Matthew Bright, Olga Anosova, Jonathan McManus, Nadav Dym, and especially Steven J. Gortler for our long and fruitful discussions and all reviewers for their valuable time and helpful suggestions.
+\acknowledgment{ This research was supported by the Royal Academy Engineering Fellowship IF2122/186, EPSRC New Horizons EP/X018474/1, and Royal Society APEX fellowship APX/R1/231152.
+The author thanks all members of the Data Science Theory and Applications group at the University of Liverpool and all reviewers for their time and suggestions. }